docknetwork/dock-substrate/README.md

 cargo build --release --features testnet
 ```

-The `spec_name` with the above command will be `dock-test-runtime` and ss58 prefix will be 21.
+The `spec_name` with the above command will be `dock-pos-test-runtime` and ss58 prefix will be 21.

 ```bash
 cargo build --release --features mainnet
 ```

-The `spec_name` with the above command will be `dock-main-runtime` and ss58 prefix will be 22.
+The `spec_name` with the above command will be `dock-pos-main-runtime` and ss58 prefix will be 22.

 Running without any features will result in `spec_name` of `dock-dev-runtime`